Glenmaggie Dam: Location and features

 The Glenmaggie Dam wall, which creates the Glenmaggie Lake, is a mass concrete overfall dam with irrigation outlets on both sides of the river serving irrigation channels.
 The central portion is an overfall spillway.
 The dam wall was raised in 1958 by the addition of gates; stabilised using ground anchors in 1989; and upgraded in 2003 to enable it to withstand overtopping.

 In 1994, a hydro-electric power station with two Francis turbine-generators was commissioned, with a capacity of 4 MW and generating 9 GWh per annum.

 Flooding

 In June 2007, the Macalister catchment experienced record flooding.
 Inflows into Lake Glenmaggie peaked in excess of 250000 ML per day and releases peaked at 147000 ML per day.
 A second flood occurred in November 2007 with inflows into Lake Glenmaggie peaking at 70000 ML per day and releases peaking at 59000 ML per day.
 Repairs totaling around A$4 million were completed after the June and November 2007 floods.

+Ghost sightings & local culture

+There is a local legend that the lake is haunted by a ghost by the name of Matilda Power who died in an unfortunate accident back in 1939.
+It's rumoured that her ghost roams the shores to this day looking for her car that was lost in over 14 feet of water.
+Local ghost hunters say that she's often spotted by the lake at the end of Gillum Road, particularly in March each year.